Mixed train: Philippines

 A number of state-owned rail operators the island of Luzon; the Manila Railway, as well as the succeeding Manila Railroad and the present Philippine National Railways, operated mixed trains from its inception in 1892 until 1968.
 During the early days of the Ferrocarril de Manila a Dagupan line, now known as the North Main Line, third-class passengers normally occupied boxcars alongside freight on inter-city rail services, while first-class passengers were able to use true railcars hauled by tank locomotives.
 By 1956, the last mixed trains that continued to serve the South Main Line were the following; Train 506 from Manila to Tagkawayan station in Quezon province, and Train 504 to Naga station in Naga, Camarines Sur.
 Return services to Manila were numbered 505 and 503, respectively.

 Hourly dedicated freight services started to replaced mixed trains on the entire network by the 1960s.
 However, another mixed train service was reintroduced in 1967 through a deal with Legazpi mayor Luis Los Baños.
 A refrigerator car carrying agricultural produce was hauled alongside passenger trains to the Bicol Region.
 The service was short-lived and it was terminated after the April 1968 Mayon Volcano eruption.
 Train services eventually dwindled in ridership until all intercity rail services were suspended in 2013.

 Australia

-In Australia, mixed trains were called a "car goods", "goods train with car attached", or "mixed goods".
-In some countries, however, the latter term refers to a freight train carrying various different types of freight rather a single commodity.
+In Australia, mixed trains were variously named as such and as "mixed freight" or "mixed goods", "car goods", or "goods train with car attached".
 In most Australian states, a mixed train was technically a goods train with passenger accommodation, meaning it had lower priority over other trains, and could be cancelled without notice if there were no goods to carry.

 The Victorian Railways had a class of train called a "limited through mixed", which limited the amount of goods and ran to a set timetable.
 It was guaranteed to run even without waiting goods.

-Forming another type of mixed train, railmotors or railcars might haul a one or two goods wagons, or a goods brake van carrying some freight.
+Forming another type of mixed train, railmotors or railcars might haul one or two goods wagons or a goods brake van carrying some freight.

+The Skitube Alpine Railway sometimes operates as a mixed service, as during winter there is no road access to Blue Cow Mountain.